Office of Elections

 Voters may apply for or update their voter registration at Vote.Elections.Virginia.Gov.

-• In person at an early voting location: May 5 - May 30.
-From May 31 - June 17, voters can complete a same-day registration, but must cast a provisional ballot.
+• In person at an early voting location or Office of Elections: From May 28 - June 15, voters may apply for a same-day registration, and cast a provisional ballot.
 See our FAQs for more information.

-• In person on June 20 election day.
-Must register at the polling location for the precinct in which you live and cast a provisional ballot.
+• In person on June 18 Election Day.
+Voters may apply for a same-day registration, and cast a provisional ballot.
+See our FAQs for more information.
+Voters must complete the same-day registration at the polling location for the precinct in which they reside and cast a provisional ballot.
 Find your precinct here

 • Fairfax County Registration Statistics